galopago/galopago.github.io/_posts/2021-01-20-WiFi-waterproof-led-string.md

 ##### Circuit assembly:

-The circuit was built using components of TUSISTEMITA, like enclosure backplate, power source backplate, NODEMCU breakboard, logic level shifter board and screw terminal board.
+The circuit was built using components of MISISTEMITA, like enclosure backplate, power source backplate, NODEMCU breakboard, logic level shifter board and screw terminal board.
 Once the app is downloaded for the first time, and electrical connections verified, the backplate could be attached to the enclosure hassle free.
 Just unplug external cables from terminals, screw backplate to enclosure and reconnect cables again.